rohan-agr/cantor-p1/index.md

 Some code in Fibonacci Project taken from https://docs.python.org/3/tutorial/index.html .
 All credit goes to the authors of this tutorial.

-Project Specificiation authored by Rohan Agrawal.
+Project Specification authored by Rohan Agrawal.